23 September 2025

 A Four o'Clock Moth

-The next day, back on the road to Cape York, there was a pause to admire some more Magnetic Termite mounds and a swimming stop at Fruit Bat Falls.
+Back on the road to Cape York, there was a pause to admire some more Magnetic Termite mounds and a swimming stop at Fruit Bat Falls.
 The geography of the river guarantees that there are no crocodiles at the swimming location.
 Bill was very keen for a swim, but access is over natural, uneven rocks.
 Now that he has swapped contact lenses, which are OK for swimming so long as the head is kept above the water, for spectacles, he needed help to get in and out.

 Our crew, Debbie and Grant, posing in front of a termite mound and the tour bus.